Click here to https://app.oxfordabstracts.com/stages/7823/submitter to submit your paper.

 Case reports should be structured in three parts:

-Each abstract should have maximum of 250 words.
-You can include ONLY ONE table or figure.
-Prepare your abstract in Word (or any other text editor) and copy-paste the content to the Abstract field.
-You can also insert tables and special characters by using the TinyMCE editor.
+Each abstract should be limited to a maximum of 250 words.
+Only one table or figure can be included.
+Abstract can be prepared in Word (or any other text editor) and the content pasted at the time of submission.
+Tables and special characters can be inserted by using the TinyMCE editor.

-After submitting abstract you will receive an e-mail about the successful submission to see how your abstract looks like in PDF format.
-You will be able to check the final appearance of your abstract after submission.
-You should ascertain that the entire abstract including figures/tables is no longer than one page A4 (upright) and make changes as necessary.
+Following abstract submission, an e-mail about the successful submission will be sent which includes the layout in PDF.
+Please ensure that the entire abstract including figures/tables is no longer than one A4 page (portrait).
 Abstracts exceeding one A4 page will not be accepted.

--If you are submitting more than one abstract you can use the same email address and password for each abstract.
+-If submitting more than one abstract, the same email address and password can be used for each abstract.

--An abstract may be submitted to one category only.
-ALL CASE REPORTS SHOULD BE SUBMITTED UNDER ‘Case report’ CATEGORY.
+-An abstract may be submitted in one category only.
+All case reports should be submitted in the ‘Case report’ category.
 Do not double-submit by altering the title or by resubmitting to another category.
-Only one of the following categories should be chosen:

 - Upper gastrointestinal